 Washing Your Yoga Mat In The Washing Machine

-As it has been mentioned earlier, the process and techniques to clean your yoga mat depends on the quality and material of the product.
-Different brands manufacture different quality of products.
+As has been mentioned earlier, the process and techniques to clean your yoga mat depending on the quality and material of the product.
+Different brands manufacture different qualities of products.
 So now let’s see how to clean yoga mats of different popular brands.

 How To Clean Your Manduka Eko Yoga Mat